A boozy fall shake, ice cream, boozy apples and amaro in this apple pie milkshake!

 - 4 scoops of vanilla ice cream

-- For drunken apples, combine all ingredients in a large sealed container.
+Combine all ingredients in a large sealed container.
 Let this sit in a cool, dark spot for a minimum 5 days, longer if you want stronger apples, shaking 2 times a day.

-- For the milkshake, combine all ingredients in a blender or food processor and blend.
+Combine all ingredients in a blender or food processor and blend.
 Top with whipped cream and a dash of cinnamon if desired.

 Makes 2-4 servings.

 Cuisinart CTG-00-3MS Set of 3 Fine Mesh Stainless Steel Strainers

 Hamilton Beach 54210 Blender with 40 Oz Glass Jar for Shakes and Smoothies, 14 Speeds, 800 Watts, Stainless Steel